mattmanning/mattmanning.github.com/_posts/2013-02-07-Geospoofing-with-the-Raspberry-Pi.md

     sudo iptables-restore < /etc/iptables.test.rules

-This is the way you usually test iptables rules.
+Normally you would now test the functionality of your iptables rules.
 We know that these work, so go ahead and save them into your permanent config file with the command:

     sudo iptables-save > /etc/iptables.up.rules

-We want these rules to be loaded every time the Pi boots, so create a new file:
+You want these rules to be loaded every time the Pi boots, so create a new file:

     sudo nano /etc/network/if-pre-up.d/iptables